 While white pepper powder can be bought on Amazon, if it is not readily available, replace it with black pepper powder.

 How To Make Hibachi Fried Rice

 Heat a large-flat wok, Chinese wok, or a large skillet over medium-high heat until it is very hot.

 Add 4 tablespoon butter (salted or unsalted) to the wok and stir until it melts.

 Add ½ cup cubed onions (¼-inch cubes) and 2 teaspoon minced garlic and fry for 10-12 seconds.

 Now add ¼ cup green peas and ¼ cup cubed carrots (½-inch cubes) and saute for 15-20 seconds.

 Push the veggies to the sides of the wok.

 Mix the scrambled eggs with the veggies.

-Garnish with chopped green onions or chopped cilantro and toasted sesame seeds and serve hot with yum-yum sauce.
+Garnish with chopped green onions, cilantro, and toasted sesame seeds, and serve hot with yum-yum sauce.